IMQS/augmented/Documentation/WhatWeTried.md

 The [Recording tool](#RecordingT) (on branch `sensor_tracking`) forms an integral part of this process.

-Prototyping of algorithms is best done in cpp ,using cpp OpenCV, on a PC using a dedicated camera (eg webcam in laptop).
+Prototyping of algorithms is best done in c++ ,using c++ OpenCV, on a PC using a dedicated camera (eg webcam in laptop).

 ##ARToolkit
 ARToolkit was used on the `ARToolkit_integration` branch.

+Do not ever use ARToolkit

 The results obtained were not very good.
 The OpenGL cube rendered was extremely jittery and often not rendered correctly at all.
 This could be due to bad calibration of the camera (which was done using their tools/code).
 ARToolkit also does not seem to have built in pose estimation.

-Many compilation and setup issues were encountered.
+We encountered many compilation and setup issues.
 Both with missing dependencies and the porting to AndroidStudio.

-ARToolkit was scraped and OpenCV/Aruco used instead.
+We scraped ARToolkit and used OpenCV/Aruco instead.

 ##<a name=RecordingT>Recording tool</a>
 An Android application for recording Video and simultaneous sensor data is on the `sensor_tracking` branch.

-The video records at 30fps to a .mp4 file.
-The media recorder is set to 60fps but will default to the highest possible frame rate.
+The video records to an MP4 file.
+The media recorder is set to 60fps but will default to the highest possible frame rate, which is 30fps on the tablets we used.
 When using the live feed, from a camera view for example, you will only get up to approximately 16fps.

 The sensor data is recorded into a text file (See format below, **Space seperated**).